 Management is responsible for the integrity and objectivity of the information contained in these financial statements.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been properly reflected with all information available up to March 19, 2014.
-The financial statements have been prepared using policies and procedures established by management in accordance with Canadian generally accepted accounting principles and reflect fairly Surge's financial position, results of operations and cash flow.
+Management believes such estimates have been based on careful judgments and have been properly reflected with all information available up to March 19, 2015.
+The financial statements have been prepared using policies and procedures established by management in accordance with International Financial Reporting Standards and reflect fairly Surge's financial position, results of operations and cash flow.